X Window System

 The X Window System (X11, or simply X) is a windowing system for bitmap displays, common on Unix-like operating systems.

-X provides the basic framework for a GUI environment: drawing and moving windows on the display device and interacting with a mouse and keyboard.
-X does not mandate the user interfacethis is handled by individual programs.
-As such, the visual styling of X-based environments varies greatly; different programs may present radically different interfaces.

 X originated as part of Project Athena at Massachusetts Institute of Technology (MIT) in 1984.
 The X protocol has been at version 11 (hence "X11") since September 1987.
 The X.Org Foundation leads the X project, with the current reference implementation, X.Org Server, available as free and open-source software under the MIT License and similar permissive licenses.